jamiephan/HeroesOfTheStorm_TryMode2.0/docs/index.md

 ---
-title: Home
+title: 🏠 Home
 nav_order: 0
 last_modified_date: 2026-05-09 20:00:00
 ---

 # Heroes of the Storm - Try Mode 2.0
 {: .no_toc }
+Welcome to Heroes of the Storm - Try Mode 2.0.
 A modified Try Mode Map for [Heroes of the Storm](https://heroesofthestorm.com/) to create a better experience with enhanced functionalities.

 ![I believe, I can fly.
 I believe, I can touch the sky.](https://i.imgur.com/TTtE3fq.gif)